Cyf0x/kitties/README.md

 **Portfolio**
 The portfolio is the management of the user's cat portfolio.
 Once cats are added it is possible to modify each cat card.
 The modification allows you to review all the values and choose a picture from the phone's gallery or with the phone's camera or choose a random cat picture.
 In this portfolio section it is also possible to delete a cat.
-An overview modal is also available by clicking on a chat card.
+An overview modal is also available by clicking on a cat card.

 **Create a cat**
-The chat creation part allows you to create a new chat by fetching an image from the camera or from the phone gallery or by choosing an image of random cat.
-Once the chat is validated it is automatically added to the portfolio section. updated by redux
+The cat creation part allows you to create a new cat by fetching an image from the camera or from the phone gallery or by choosing an image of random cat.
+Once the cat is validated it is automatically added to the portfolio section. updated by redux

 **Adopt a cat**
 this section works with the cryptokitties.com api.